ADecode-win/Covid_code/README.md

 ## Key Features
 ### Interactive Time Series Visualization
-- **Graphical Display**: View the total number of COVID-19 cases displayed over-time on a clean and clear graph.
+- **Graphical Display**: View the total number of COVID-19 cases displayed over time on a clean and clear graph.
 Each point on the graph represents a specific date in the dd.mm.yyyy format with the ability to see details about cases and deaths on hover.
 - **Country and Month Selection**: Customize data views by selecting specific countries and months using dropdown menus, or choose "None" to view the data for the entire year without any monthly segmentation.
 - **Data Point Interactivity**: Hover over any red dot on the graph to reveal detailed data for that date, including the number of cases and deaths, enhancing the informational value of the visualization.
 - **Visualize Button**: Enables visualization of the graph when a file is uploaded.